 An Intake Officer will talk with you about your complaint issues, and discuss ways to resolve them.

 Depending on your situation, we may encourage you to talk directly to the service provider about your complaint.
 We can assist you to do this.
 The service provider will often work with you to resolve the problem without you having to lodge a complaint with us.

-We have a range of options for handling complaints about community and disability services.
+We have a range of options for handling complaints about community services.
 We will discuss with you the outcome you are seeking, and the best option for resolving your complaint.
 We can:

 Refer your complaint to the service provider for resolution

 We ask the service provider to work with you to try to resolve the problem, and to report back to us about the outcome.

 We may seek to bring you and the service provider together to try to resolve the complaint (conciliation).
 We may consider this option if there is a continuing relationship between you and the service provider, and where both parties agree to participate.

 Investigate your complaint

 If your complaint raises serious concerns about the current care, treatment or safety of a vulnerable service receiver, or raises issues of public interest or public safety, we may decide to conduct an investigation.